Fuji Hakone Izu National Park

 Hot springs

-Among the hills, surrounded by pine and fir trees, lie the 5 famous lakes of Fuji.
-In the southeast of Fuji lies the volcanic region of Hakone, famous for its hot spring resorts.
-This location is home to the double volcano Owakudani, which is still active.
-South of Hakone is the picturesque Izu Peninsula, home to the Amagisan Mountains and Yugashima Hot Springs.
-Its close location to Tokyo, scenic spots on Mount Fuji, beautiful resorts with a large number of hot springs, the Hakone forest and beaches on the Izu Peninsula made this park a wonderful holiday destination for the whole family.
-The main attractions can be visited by monorail, and you can also take the cable car up Mount Fuji.
+5 famous Fuji Lakes lie among the hills surrounded by pines and fir trees.
+In the southeast of Fuji lies the Hakone volcanic region, famous for its hot spring caves.
+There is a double Ovakudani volcano in this place, which is still active.
+South of Hakone is the picturesque Izu Peninsula with the Amagisan Mountains and Yugashima hot springs.
+The proximity to Tokyo, the picturesque places on Fuji, the beautiful Kurota with a large number of hot springs, the Hakone forest and the beaches on the Izu Peninsula have made this park a wonderful vacation destination for the whole family.
+The main attractions can be bypassed by monorail, and you can also climb Mount Fuji by cable car.

-Lake Ashi is one of the main attractions of this place; you can see the reflection of Mount Fuji in it.
-The diameter of the lake is more than 20 km, its beauty attracts tourists from all over the world, as well as fishermen.
-Tourists rarely refuse a boat trip on the lake.
+Lake Ashi is one of the main attractions of these places, where you can see the reflection of Mount Fuji.
+The diameter of the lake is more than 20 km, and its beauty attracts tourists from all over the world, as well as fishermen.
+Tourists rarely give up a boat trip on the lake.

 Fuji Hakone Izu National Park

-In addition to boat trips, you can visit the Owakudani volcano, from which you can admire the beautiful landscapes of Japan.
-The volcano's crater was formed more than 3,000 years ago when Mount Kami was most active.
-Today this process continues, but not so much.
-Previously, the mountain was called "Ovaku".
-In 1876, Emperor Meiji came here, and since such a titled person could not visit some kind of “hell,” the mountain was renamed Owakudani, translated as “great hell.”
-In the valley of the mountain there are a large number of hot springs in which tourists boil chicken eggs.
-After boiling eggs in this water, the shells of the eggs become black, but the inside of the eggs remains white.
-Such eggs are called Kuro-tamago and due to the sulfur content in the springs, the eggs are slightly impregnated with it.
-Local residents say that one such egg eaten will add at least 7 years to life.
-These eggs are sold in paper bags and are best eaten immediately, since the beneficial elements do not last long.
+In addition to water walks, you can visit the Ovakudani volcano, from which you can see the beautiful landscapes of Japan.
+The volcano's crater formed more than 3,000 years ago when Mount Kami was at its most active.
+Today, this process continues, but not so much anymore.
+Previously, the mountain was called "Owaku".
+In 1876, Emperor Meiji came here, and since such a titled person could not visit some kind of "hell", the mountain was renamed Owakudani, which translated as "great hell".
+There are a lot of hot springs in the valley of the mountain, where tourists boil chicken eggs.
+After boiling the eggs in this water, the egg shells turn black, while the inside of the eggs remain white.
+These eggs are called Kuro-tamago and due to the sulfur content in the springs, the eggs are slightly soaked in it.
+Locals say that one such eaten egg will add at least 7 years of life.
+These eggs are sold in paper bags and it is better to eat them right away, because the useful elements do not last long.

-The Five Lakes of Fuji are one of the amazing places in Japan.
-The Japanese quite often come to the lakes to take a break from everyday worries and admire the beauty of Mount Fuji; the Japanese themselves respectfully call it Fuji.
-Motosu is the lake that is depicted on the 5,000 yen banknote, and it is also the deepest.
-Fishermen can often be found in Lake Shojin.
-Lake Sai offers the most beautiful scenery on Fuji, and it is also the cleanest.
-On the shores of Lake Kawaguchi, all conditions for recreation were created for vacationers: restaurants were built, and an area was allocated for picnics.
-Well, those who love water activities go to Lake Yamanaka.
+The Five Lakes of Fuji is one of the most amazing places in Japan.
+The Japanese quite often come to the lakes to take a break from everyday chores and admire the beauty of Fuji Peak, the Japanese themselves respectfully call it Fujiyama.
+Motosu is the lake depicted on the 5,000 yen banknote, which is also the deepest.
+Fishermen can often be found in Shojin Lake.
+Lake Sai has the most beautiful scenery on Fuji, and it is also the cleanest.
+On the shores of Lake Kawaguchi, all conditions for recreation have been created for vacationers: restaurants have been built, and a picnic area has been allocated.
+Well, those who like water sports go to Lake Yamanaka.

 Izu is a peninsula in the south of the Fuji-Hakone-Izu National Park.
 Some of the most popular resorts based on hot springs are located here.
 In the Middle Ages, prisoners were exiled here.
-At the beginning of the 17th century, the Englishman William Adams settled here - the first to reach the shores of Japan.
-He also became the prototype for James Claywell's novel "Shogun".
+In the early 17th century, the Englishman William Adams settled here, the first to reach the shores of Japan.
+He also became the prototype for James Claywell's novel The Shogun.

 Fuji Hakone Izu National Park Fuji Hakone Izu National Park Fuji Hakone Izu National Park Fuji Hakone Izu National Park Fuji Hakone Izu National Park Fuji Hakone Izu National Park